amethystaurora-robo/numerical_integration_exercises/README.md

   <img src="https://github.com/amethystaurora-robo/numerical_integration_exercises/blob/main/images/albedo_temp_function.png" width="500">
 </p>

-The ice line is the average latitude line where ice reaches around the globe.
+The ice line is the average latitude line in the Arctic where ice reaches around the globe.
 At 0, there is no ice, and at 1, ice covers the planet.
 As temperature increases, the ice line recedes, and as temperature decreases, the ice line moves southward.

 <p>
   <img src="https://github.com/amethystaurora-robo/numerical_integration_exercises/blob/main/images/iceline.png">
 </p>

 As the ice line moves toward lower latitudes, albedo is higher, reflecting more of the solar incoming radiation.
-This decreases temperature and increases ice, in a positive feedback loop.
+This decreases temperature and further increases area covered with ice, in a positive feedback loop.

 <p>
   <img src="https://github.com/amethystaurora-robo/numerical_integration_exercises/blob/main/images/albedo.png">